mattea-s/webflow-scripts/README.md

 ## Files

+- `mockup.js` - Interactive Mockup for AF3D Page
-- `af3d-computer.js` - Main custom functionality for the website
+- `faq-wrapper.js` - FAQ Interaction for Home and AF3D
 - [List any other .js files you add]

 ## Usage